 So it finally has come to this.
-You tried so hard to endure though the episodes.
+You tried so hard to endure through the episodes.
 You’ve tried medications, birth control and a cocktail of pharmaceuticals but now the only option left is surgery.
 Your Dr. told you that the operational procedure was called Laparoscopy, that it would be minimally invasive and take out the tissue that had been giving you so much trouble.
 At first, things felt better.
 The pain subsides, and the episodes weren’t nearly as bad.
 But then the episodes begin to hurt more and the many horrors you tried to remove are returning with a vengeance.

 You are not alone.
-Nearly 30% – 40% of women go though this experience after Laparoscopy and find that their endometriosis has slowly grown back into stage four.
+Nearly 30% – 40% of women go through this experience after Laparoscopy and find that their endometriosis has slowly grown back into stage four.
 It is theorized that this is due to the endometriosis lingering under the tissue, growing back after the operation.
 Some choose to try and undergo the operation again in hopes that the second try will be more successful.
 However, just like the first time it is not always effective, and in some cases, the endometriosis can come back in as little time as a month as experienced by one of our endometriosis support group members.

 surgeries used to be 2 years apart & now it’s so fast, they said my